RedisLabs/redislabs-docs/content/rc/databases/create-database/create-active-active-database.md

 ---
-Title: Create an Active-Active subscription
+Title: Create an Active-Active database
-linkTitle: Create Active-Active subscription
+linkTitle: Create Active-Active database
-description: Shows what changes when you create an Active-Active subscription (Flexible or Annual)
+description: Shows how to create an Active-Active database
-weight: 31
+weight: 20
 alwaysopen: false
 categories: ["RC"]
 aliases: /rc/subscriptions/create-active-active-subscription/
 ---

-To deploy Active-Active databases in Redis Cloud, create a Flexible or Annual subscription with Active-Active enabled.
+To deploy Active-Active databases in Redis Cloud, create a Redis Cloud Pro database with Active-Active enabled.

-Overall, the process is similar to [create a Flexible subscription]({{<relref "/rc/subscriptions/create-flexible-subscription">}}).
+Overall, the process is similar to [create a Pro database with a new subscription]({{<relref "/rc/databases/create-database/create-pro-database-new">}}).
 However, there are some additional requirements listed below:

 - Enable Active-Active Redis
 - [Define the regions](#define-regions) for each database instance